• Home

 Let’s take a look at football conditioning and conditioning in general and apply it to life.

-Former NFL coach Hank Stram and winning coach of Super Bowl IV made this observation about football.
+Former NFL coach Hank Stram winning coach of Super Bowl IV made this observation about football.
 He said he never bought into the notion that football is a game of 60 minutes.
-Coach Stram felt if was a game of 6 seconds repeated over and over again.
-Six seconds are the average length of time it takes to run a play in football.
+Coach Stram felt it was a game of 6 seconds repeated over and over again.
+Six seconds is the average length of time it takes to run a play in football.

 He would ask his players, “Can you give me your best physical effort for six seconds?”
 His players would respond, “Yes!”
 He then would ask them, “Can you focus on your assignment for six seconds?’
 Again his players would respond, “Yes!”
 “Good”, Stram would say.
 “Now go out there and do that 40 times (the number of plays a player would be involved in).”